fubinf/sedrila/README.md

 * `!toc` will create a table of contents up to a depth of 2.
 It reads the `title` meta data

-   You can provide an additional argument to define the target attribute for the generated links
+   You can provide an additional argument to define the target attribute for the generated links.
+   If the provided target is #, the links will instead link to anchors.

 * `!subtoc` will do that, but only display the part of the table of contents related to this pat